Rankings-Dependent Preferences: A Real Goods Matching Experiment: Experimental Design

 Our final hypothesis concerns the overall welfare of the two mechanisms.
 Arguably, this is the most important feature of any mechanism, because the ultimate goal of any allocation mechanism is to produce an outcome that maximizes participant satisfaction, taking into account all components of utility, including fundamental values and rankings-dependent components.

 \begin{thm} Suppose the preference assumption holds.
 The equilibrium total welfare of the Boston mechanism is weakly higher than the equilibrium total welfare of RSD. \end{thm}

-The intuition for this result is that, given our preference assumption, the sum of the fundamental value components of total welfare is the same for any allocation.\footnote{As with Theorem \ref{thm-first-gooods-first}, this theorem is stated as a weak inequality, but there exist values for which the inequality is strict.} Thus, the welfare comparison between any two mechanisms is determined by the sum of the rankings-dependent utility terms:
+The intuition for this result is that, given our preference assumption, the sum of the fundamental value components of total welfare is the same for any allocation.
+Thus, the welfare comparison between any two mechanisms is determined by the sum of the rankings-dependent utility terms:

 In the Boston mechanism, in equilibrium, at least one agent ranks good $x_2$ first and receives it for sure, and so there are two agents who receive rankings-dependent utility $\rho(1)$.\footnote{There is also the case that $v_1$ is so high that all agents rank $x_1$ first in Boston.
 However, in this case, all agents will also rank $x_1$ first in RSD (see Theorem \ref{thm-first-gooods-first}) and the mechanisms become equivalent, so the welfare of the two mechanisms will be the same.} In RSD, even if some agents do rank $x_2$ first, there is still a non-zero probability that the good will go to an agent who ranked it second, and who thus will receiving rankings-dependent utility $\rho(2)<\rho(1)$, resulting in lower total welfare for RSD.
 The full details of the argument can be found in the appendix.